-We could probably give you 100 reasons why we don't use petrolatum in Battle Balm pain relief cream.
+We could probably give you 100 reasons why we don't use petrolatum in Battle Balm all natural and organic topical pain relief cream.
 But, we would probably bore you to the point of internet surfing somewhere else.
 And that's no good for either of us!

 Do us a favor.
 Go get your current topical pain reliever.
 Pull out whatever topical analgesic liniment, gel, balm, oil, ointment, cream, or paste that you use regularly.
 Look at the ingredients label.
 Have you looked at it before?
 Maybe.
 Maybe not.
 (A long time ago, I never bothered to read product labels.
 I thought that if it was good enough to be sold in the USA, it was good enough for me.
 Boy, was I wrong!)

-We're not going to name any names, but there's a big four-legged animal of a company out there that uses paraffin petrolatum as a base for their famous topical analgesic.
+We're not going to name any names, but there's a big four-legged animal of a company out there that uses paraffin petrolatum as a base (also known as an excipient) for their famous topical analgesic.
 At Battle Balm, we think petroleum (and most of its derivatives) belongs in machinery, not on people.
 We strongly feel that natural, earth-friendly ingredients are better for your body, better for the environment, and better for the planet.

 5 reasons Why Battle Balm does NOT use Paraffin Petrolatum

 Paraffin Petrolatum is incredibly cheap

 Cheap gets people's attention.
 But, the word cheap rarely shares the same sentence as the word quality.
 Paraffin petrolatum is a waste product of oil refinement.
 It's stuff that no one really wants anymore...hence, the oil industry practically gives it away.
 Now, if we cared more about our profit margins and less about you, we would put paraffin in all our products.
 But we do care.
 We care about you, the planet we live on, and the impact our decisions will have on the future.
 Also, we'd rather be known as a company striving to make quality our first priority.